AnyDSL/MimIR/docs/coding.md

 build/bin/mim-gtest --gtest_break_on_failure
 ```

-To generate a one-line reproducer for the current checkout and a specific GoogleTest failure, use:
+@note To generate a one-line reproducer for the current checkout and a specific GoogleTest failure, use:
 ```sh
 ./scripts/make_gtest_error.sh "mim.World.dependent_extract"
 ```